muhammedogz/Scrimba-Responsive-Design/README.md

 # Responsive Design Course

-This course also part of the front-end career path.

 This course teaches, how to obtain responsive web design principles with examples.\

 Also part of Front-end developer path\

 [Course Link](https://scrimba.com/learn/responsive)

 ### CSS Fundamentals